 Optimizing spinal function positions the nervous system, including the brain, for peak performance.

-Chiropractic care is effective for a wide variety of conditions – not just back pain.
-From infants who are just days old to older adults, children, athletes, men, and women, chiropractic care is appropriate for almost anyone.
+Functional chiropractic care is effective for a wide variety of conditions – not just back pain.
+From infants who are just days old to older adults, children, athletes, men, and women, functional chiropractic care is appropriate for almost anyone.
 It offers a drug-free alternative to pain management, improved mobility, and enhanced function for conditions ranging from asthma to PMS and headaches to carpal tunnel.
-Chiropractic care is also very important for injury recovery and rehabilitation, following auto accidents, falls and other personal injuries.
+Functional chiropractic care is also very important for injury recovery and rehabilitation, following auto accidents, falls and other personal injuries.

 The term “whiplash” was first used in 1928 to define an injury mechanism of sudden hyperextension followed by an immediate hyper-flexion of the neck that results in damage to the muscles, ligaments and tendons – especially those that support the head.
 Today, we know that whiplash injuries frequently do…

 Numerous studies have shown that years after auto accident victims settle their insurance claims, roughly half of them state that they still suffer with symptoms from their injuries.
 If you have been involved in a car accident, your injuries need to be taken very seriously.
 Because symptoms of some…

 Chiropractors will always seek to treat shoulder pain with the most gentle and drug-free methods possible.
 The ultimate goal of chiropractic care for shoulder pain is to bring the patient’s shoulder back to full function while reducing and eliminating the pain caused by the injury.
 Shoulder pain can…

 Most neck and upper back pain is caused by a combination of factors, including injury, poor posture, chiropractic subluxations, stress, and in some instances, disc problems.
 Most people do not realize how much they move their neck during the day until they are unable to do so.
 The degree of flexibility…